 The job goes to whoever picked up.
 Every missed call is a competitor's job.

-Strip away the marketing and a short checklist tells you whether an option is actually built for a roofing company.
-Two numbers set the bar.
-Voicemail will not save you: per Invoca's platform data, cited in their home services call research, fewer than 3% of callers who get sent to voicemail leave a message.
-And speed is everything: in Dr. James Oldroyd's "The Short Life of Online Sales Leads" study (Harvard Business Review), an audit of 2,241 U.S. companies, firms that responded to a new lead within an hour were nearly 7 times more likely to qualify it than those who waited even an hour longer.
+And speed decides the rest: in Dr. James Oldroyd's "The Short Life of Online Sales Leads" study (Harvard Business Review), a study of 1.25 million sales leads, firms that got to a new lead within an hour were nearly 7 times more likely to qualify it than those who waited even an hour longer.
 Answering live is the fastest response there is.
-Here is what to check:
+From that floor, the checklist:

 Where Willison fits, honestly